OlgaUtochka/FSDK_docs/doc/development/face_estimation.md

 The main purpose of liveness estimation is to prevent spoofing attacks (using a photo of a person instead of a real face).
 Currently, you can estimate liveness in one of two ways - [by processing a depth map](#depthlivenessestimator-recommended) or [by processing an RGB image](#livenessestimator) from your camera.
 We recommend you to use the first option (depth map) because it's more reliable and accurate.

+Learn how to estimate liveness of a face in our tutorial [Liveness Detection](../tutorials/liveness_detection.md).

 ### DepthLivenessEstimator (recommended)

 To estimate liveness with a depth map, you should create the `DepthLivenessEstimator` object using `FacerecService::createDepthLivenessEstimator`.